 Visitors are given a time-sensitive tag with an access code that is changed daily.

-The “Hallett” and lookout tower are open daily from 9 a.m.-8 p.m. (depending on weather) while the Fort Frances Museum, which switches to summer hours this Friday, is open daily from 10 a.m.-5 p.m.
+The “Hallett” and lookout tower are open daily from 9 a.m.-8 p.m. (depending on weather) while the Fort Frances Museum, which switches to summer hours tomorrow, is open daily from 10 a.m.-5 p.m.

 Children under 14 must be accompanied by a caregiver age 16 or older.